mesosphere/universe/docker/local-universe/README.md

 ## Using

-1. For each of your masters, download the [local-universe](https://downloads.mesosphere.com/universe/public/local-universe.tar.gz) container to them.
+1. If you're using the latest stable release of DC/OS, then download the [local-universe](https://downloads.mesosphere.com/universe/public/local-universe.tar.gz) container to each of your masters.
+Otherwise, you'll need to build the container for your DC/OS version (see the "Building Your Own" section below) and copy it to each of your masters.

 1. Load the container into the local docker instance on each master: